xmbalza/odin-recipes/README.md

 Recipe website built with HTML only.

-Will demonstrate knowledge of navigating and using Github, using Git, working with the CLI, and basic HTML.
+Demonstrate knowledge of navigating and using Github, using Git, working with the CLI, and basic HTML.